Pharmacor Telmisartan Tablets

 These are serious side effects.
 You may need urgent medical attention or hospitalisation.
 These side effects are rare.

-Tell your doctor if you notice anything else that is making you unwell.
+Tell your doctor or pharmacist if you notice anything else that is making you feel unwell.
 Other side effects not listed above may also occur in some people

 After taking Pharmacor Telmisartan